Testo 557

 Step 4: Isolate and perform a rise test

 Once you reach your target, isolate the system and watch microns.
-A small, slow rise that stabilises suggests dryness and tightness; a fast rebound points to moisture or a leak to fix now—not after charging.
-Add a short note in the report describing your observation and any corrective actions taken.
+A small, slow rise that stabilises suggests dryness and tightness.
+A fast rebound points to moisture or a leak — fix it now, not after charging.

-Aussie Tradie Tips (Insurance Edition)
+Aussie Tradie Tips — Insurance Edition

 • Bundle the proof pack: micron graph + rise test + RHL number + calibration certificate attached to each work order.
 Most insurers stop asking questions once they see it.